gpng/ge2025/README.md

 ## Updating Data

 Refer to the [setup guide](#setup) below to configure your dev environment.

-All data are in TypeScript files to ensure typing and shape.
+All data are in JSON files.
+A pre-commit script [validateData.ts](src/scripts/validate-data.ts) validates the json files using zod schemas.

+The website fetches the data from the main branch in the GitHub repo, and refreshes the data every 10 minutes, see [fetch-data.ts](src/app/actions/fetch-data.ts).
+So any updates to the data pushed to main can be seen in production after 10 minutes at most.

 ### Individual Candidates

-1. Add or modify candidate details in [src/data/profiles.ts](src/data/profiles.ts)
+1. Add or modify candidate details in [data/profiles.json](data/profiles.json)
 1. Profile images should be added to [public/images/profiles](public/images/profiles/).

 ### Parties

-1. Add or modify party details in [src/data/parties.ts](src/data/parties.ts)
+1. Add or modify party details in [data/parties.json](data/parties.json)

 ### Electoral Divisions

-1. Add or modify electoral division details in [src/data/electoral-divisions.ts](src/data/electoral-division.ts)
+1. Add or modify electoral division details in [data/electoral-divisions.json](data/electoral-divisions.json)

+### News

+Usual process for updating news

+1. Add news article in [data/news.json](data/news.json)
+1. If profile doesn't exist, add to [data/profiles.json](data/profiles.json)
+2. Update changes to the relevant electoral divisions in [data/electoral-divisions.json](data/electoral-divisions.json)

 # Setup